 Crottin de Chavignol

-Crottin de Chavignol cheese originates from Loire, Chavignol in France.
-It is produced from raw milk of the alpine goats which can be easily recognized by their thick brown coats.
+Crottin de Chavignol cheese originates from the Loire, Chavignol, in France.
+It is produced from the raw milk of the alpine goats, which can be easily recognized by their thick brown coats.
 The cheese is protected by the AOC Seal.